Overseas Shinto: United States

 Shinto Shrines, and Shintoism in general, has a long history in the United States.
 Shintoism was brought to Hawaii and the US West Coast by Japanese immigration in the 19th and 20th century.
-With them they brought Buddhism, however Shinto grounded itself more than Buddhism.
-Due to the events of World War 2 Americans grew suspicious of Shinto because of its association with the war and, among other groups, was placed on the Attorney General's proscribed list.
+Immigrants from Japan brought their religious beliefs and practices, including Buddhism and Shinto, with them.
+Due to the events of World War 2, Americans grew suspicious of Shinto because of its use by Japanese leaders to justify increasing military aggression and, among other groups, was placed on the Attorney General's proscribed list.
+The Attorney Generals List was a collection of Subversive Organizations created to identify groups considered sympathetic to enemy powers or disloyal to the United States.
 This made it difficult for Shinto Shrines to be built and properly maintained and caused Shintoism to struggle to survive.
-Specifically after The Attack on Pearl Harbor Shinto priests were investigated by the US government which resulted in many Japanese Americans getting rid of Japanese cultural artifacts and going as far in places like Honolulu to worship the spirit of George Washington.
+Specifically after The Attack on Pearl Harbor Shinto priests were investigated by the US government which resulted in many Japanese Americans getting rid of Japanese cultural artifacts.
+At some Shinto shrines, Japanese residents in Hawaii went so far as to enshrine the spirit of George Washington to demonstrate their loyalty to the United States.
 In other cases, Japanese Americans focused on adapting to local religions and independent movements such as Konkokyo, which already had a presence in the diaspora Shinto Shrines struggled because of this rejection of the religion, however in truth many Shrines, such as Kotohira Jinsha Dazaifu Tenmangu, did not receive state funding from Imperial Japan.
-Despite this, the suspicion and aversion to Shinto Shrines from Japanese and other Americans did cause Shines to shut down, such as a second Kotohira shrine located on Koula Street in Kaka‘ako that chose to dissolve in 1944 because of this wartime pressure.
-Many years later on October 14th 1955, Shinto Shrines were removed/redesignated from this prescribed list, and were no longer seen as restricted and a threat by the U.S government.
+Despite this, the suspicion and aversion to Shinto Shrines from Japanese and other Americans did cause Shrines to shut down, such as a second Kotohira shrine located on Koula Street in Kaka‘ako that chose to dissolve in 1944 because of this wartime pressure.
+Many years later on October 14, 1955, Shinto Shrines were removed/redesignated from this prescribed list, and were no longer seen as restricted and a threat by the U.S. government.

 The first Shinto shrine in Hawaii was Hilo Daijingu, built in 1898.
 It is known that shortly before the attack on Pearl Harbor on December 7, 1941, Japanese Shintoists in Hawaii held ceremonies in honor of the former commander-in-chief of the Japanese fleet, Tōgō Heihachirō.
 One of the shrines, built at the beginning of the 20th century, was subordinate to both the Japanese authorities responsible for the shrine system and the American authorities, since it was registered in the state as a non-profit organization.
 American Shintoists were culturally influenced by their local environment.
+As stated earlier, the spirits of George Washington and Hawaiian King Kamehameha I entered the local pantheon of Hawaiian Shinto.
+The few shrines on the West Coast of the United States were not restored after the war.